Understanding the Shifts in Customer Segmentation

 Segmentation can also shift when customers in the customer chain change their roles and take on new responsibilities.
 In a rapidly developing and maturing market, customers’ roles can change quickly.
 Firms that merely influence transactions can quickly become direct customers, and thus change/disrupt the existing customer chain.

 For example, consider the existing power generation and transmission market.
 Utility companies traditionally influence emerging power generation technologies in the market.
-A couple years ago, utilities were discouraging alternate grid solutions because many had interests in avoiding disrupting an already-profitable market.
+Several years ago, utilities were discouraging alternate grid solutions because many had interests in avoiding disrupting an already-profitable market.
 However, as nano- and micro-grid solutions became better defined and more broadly adopted, utilities shifted their roles to embrace this technology and are now predicted to be leaders.
 This is all happening very rapidly, sometimes even over a couple months.

 So what can we learn from the inevitable changes in markets, particularly when dynamics are shifting customer needs and their roles in customer chains?
 First, a changing market requires flexibility.
 Customer needs can change in an instant—or, rather, the prevailing customer trends can change as adoption evolves—so you need to be flexible to stay on top and respond.
 Second, it is necessary to monitor your needs-segmentation and adjust for new entrants/evolving roles in real time.
 With the right flexibility, it is possible to evolve your customer segmentation in tandem with a rapidly maturing market, to better serve customers, and reach a win-win outcome.